Spatial Interpolation of Room Impulse Responses based on Deeper Physics-Informed Neural Networks with Residual Connections: Experimental Setup

 As shown in Fig.~\ref{rooms}, the room geometry for the simulation was $6.0 \times 4.0 \times 2.7 \ {\mathrm m}^3$, and a point source was placed at (0, 1.5, 1.35).
 Following the conditions reported in a publicly available RIR dataset~\cite{MeshRIR}, the wall reflection coefficient was set to achieve a $T_{60} = 0.38$ s.
 The estimation region was $0.3\times0.3\times0.3 \ {\mathrm m}^3$ and was positioned at the center of the room.

-RIRs were simulated using the image source method~\cite{pyroomaco} with the SFS-toolbox~\cite{SFStoolbox}, considering reflections up to the fourth order.
 The simulated signals had a length of 400 samples and a sampling frequency of 8000 Hz.
 To simulate realistic measurement conditions, white noise was added to the measured signals to achieve a signal-to-noise ratio (SNR) of 20 dB.
+RIRs were simulated using the image source method~\cite{pyroomaco} with the SFS-toolbox~\cite{SFStoolbox}, considering reflections up to the seventh order based on these room conditions and signal length.

 As shown in Fig.~\ref{micarray}, the measurement points were arranged equidistantly on a spherical surface.
 The total number of microphones was $M = 100$, with a radius of $0.15$ m, and the microphone spacing was approximately $0.05$ m.
 The sphere was centered at the room center, which was considered as the origin $(0, 0, 0)$.